Jzjepsen/OverTheHillsAndFarAway/README.md

 ## Intent
-This small programs intent is to show the observer pattern using teletubbies.
+This small programs' intent is to show the observer pattern using teletubbies.
 Lala is the only teletubby(observer) I've added.
 Feel free to copy and add Dipsy and Po.

 ## Class Diagram